elastic/app-search-magento/README.md

 The module is in its first round of beta.
 This first round is intended to act as a technical preview, which aims to integrate App Search as a Magento search adapter interface.

-There are a few caveats with the current implementation, whose most notable are:
+There are a few caveats with the current implementation:

 - The maximum number of fields allowed by App Search (currently 64) does not allow you to index catalogs with too many products attributes (#37)